 - Nm,creceived or Nm,c,greceived, for G-RNTI g or G-CS-RNTI g, is

-the number of transport blocks the UE receives in a PDSCH scheduled by a DCI format that the UE detects in PDCCH monitoring occasion m for serving cell c if harq-ACK-SpatialBundlingPUCCH is not provided, or the number of PDSCH scheduled by a DCI format that the UE detects in PDCCH monitoring occasion m for serving cell c if harq-ACK-SpatialBundlingPUCCH is provided, or the number of DCI formats that the UE detects and have associated a HARQ-ACK information without scheduling PDSCH reception in PDCCH monitoring occasion m for serving cell c.
+- if harq-ACK-SpatialBundlingPUCCH is not provided, the number of transport blocks the UE receives in a PDSCH, or the number of transport block groups in PDSCHs if numberOfHARQ-BundlingGroups with NHARQ-ACKTBG,max=1 is provided, scheduled by a DCI format that the UE detects in PDCCH monitoring occasion m for serving cell c

+- else if harq-ACK-SpatialBundlingPUCCH is provided, the number of PDSCHs, or the number of PDSCH groups if numberOfHARQ-BundlingGroups with NHARQ-ACKTBG,max=1 is provided, scheduled by a DCI format that the UE detects in PDCCH monitoring occasion m for serving cell c

+- else, the number of DCI formats that the UE detects and have associated a HARQ-ACK information without scheduling PDSCH reception in PDCCH monitoring occasion m for serving cell c.

 - NSPS,c or NSPS,c,g, for G-RNTI g or G-CS-RNTI g, is the number of SPS PDSCH receptions by the UE on serving cell c for which the UE transmits corresponding HARQ-ACK information in the same PUCCH as for HARQ-ACK information corresponding to PDSCH receptions within the M or Mg PDCCH monitoring occasions, respectively.